kirenia/kirenia/README.md

 👯 I’m looking to collaborate on projects that involved space-related topics, such as Stellarium, when the time is right.

 👩🏽‍⚕️ My background is in emergency medicine, but I have studied astronomy on-and-off since I was in grade school.
 It's a lifelong dream of mine to become an astronomer.
-I was also a helicopter mechanic for some time specializing in hydraulic systems and airframes.

 📫 How to reach me: https://x.com/kire_jm

 😄 Pronouns: she/her/ella

-⚡ Fun fact: I was born and raised in Cuba.
-When I came the US with my mom, I graduated high school and joined the Marines.
-I was able to see the world and do a lot for others.
-I hope to bring the same to the table wherever I code.
+⚡ Fun fact: I was also a helicopter mechanic for some time specializing in airframes and hydraulic systems.